SathyapriyaSubramaniam/Priya.github.io/index.md

 ### Autism prediction using eye-tracking data - for a client in healthcare industry
 <img src="https://github.com/SathyapriyaSubramaniam/SathyapriyaSubramaniam.github.io/blob/main/images/vanessa-bucceri-gDiRwIYAMA8-unsplash.jpg?raw=true" width="200"/>

-Autism prediction using Image classification Neural Network, using the eye fixmap and heatmap data of the normal and ASD class groups.
-Tuned the model for best hyperparameters and improved the AUC ROC value by 20% against the baseline value
+Convolutional Neural Network uses the eye-tracking fixmap and heatmap data of the normal and ASD class groups.
+Tuned the model for best hyperparameters and improved the AUC ROC value by 20% from the baseline value

 EDA | DATA PRE-PROCESSING | MODEL BUILDING | MODEL TRAINING | HYPER-PARAMETER TUNING | PREDICTION | MODEL EVALUATION